Contact Us

 For the first term the preschool operated morning sessions only and charged 60c per session.
 From the second term, however, it operated full time 9.30am to 2.45pm and charged 85c per day.
 The Preschool Mothers' Club also commenced in 1967.

 The original Director of the preschool, Mrs Fillingham, was succeeded in 1971 by Mrs Margaret Bennett who served as the Director for 17 years before her retirement.
 Mrs Bennett was awarded the Order of Australia for her services to the preschool and the Kenthurst community.
 Mrs Jane Sundarum then led the preschool as Director for more than two decades.
-In 2011, Mrs Leanne Murray accepted responsibility for the future direction of the preschool.
+In 2011, Mrs Leanne Murray accepted responsibility for the future direction of the preschool and in 2026 Mrs Kristen Coote took over after the retirement of Leanne Murray.

 ( Ref.
 A History of Kenthurst and Annangrove by Catherine Charlton. )